myENA/consul-backinator/README.md

       File for backup and restore operations (default "consul.bak") -key string
-      Passphrase used for data encryption and signature validation (default "password") -prefix string
+      Passphrase used for data encryption and signature validation (default "password") -plain
+      Dump only the key and decoded value to stdout when used with the -restore and -dump options -prefix string
       Optional prefix from under which all keys will be fetched (default "/") -restore